Who is Satoshi Nakamoto?

 So he must be a Cypherpunk, otherwise you don't get into such a group, a cryptographic programmer.

-Then in this mailing list, people talked back and forth about all sorts of things.
+Then in this mailing list, people talked back and forth about all kinds of things.
 For example, someone said to Satoshi:

 He replied: